usgs-coupled/phreeqc3/README.Linux.txt

                                  file screen_output.

 For Linux, if the "make install" command described above has not been executed, the executable may be copied to the current directory.
-The executable is normally phreeqc-@VERSION@/bin/phreeqcpp.
 In addition the default database file, phreeqc.dat, may need to be in the current directory.
 Phreeqc.dat is installed in phreeqc-@VERSION@/database/phreeqc.dat.

 The shell variable PHREEQC_DATABASE can be used to specify the default database.
 In the C shell, this variable can be set with the command: